-A county sheriff is only authorized under N.C.G.S. § 14-402 to issue a permit to receive or purchase a handgun when an application is submitted by a person who is a resident of his or her particular county.
+A county sheriff is only authorized under N.C.
+Gen. Stat. § 14-402 to issue a permit to receive or purchase a handgun when an application is submitted by a person who is a resident of his or her particular county.
 The sole exception is that the sheriff may issue a permit to a non-resident when the purpose of the permit is for collecting.
-Prior to issuing a permit, the sheriff must fully satisfy himself/herself by affidavits, oral evidence, or otherwise, that the applicant is of good moral character and that the person, firm, or corporation wants to possess the weapon for one of the following purposes:
+Prior to issuing a permit, the sheriff must fully satisfy him/herself by affidavits, oral evidence, or otherwise, that the applicant is of good moral character and that the person, firm, or corporation wants to possess the weapon for one of the following purposes:

 - a.
-The protection of the applicant's home, business, person, family, or property; or
+The protection of the applicant's home, business, person, family, or property;

 - b.
-Target shooting; or
+Target shooting;

 - c.
-Collection; or
+Collecting; or

 - d.
 Hunting.